RULES MEDITERRANEAN EPIC 2023

-The MEDITERRANEAN EPIC by GAES is UCI XCS Class 1 mountain bike stage race, composed of 4 stages marathon (XCM).
+The MEDITERRANEAN EPIC is an UCI Hors Catégorie (SHC) mountainbike stage race, composed of 4 stages marathon (XCM).
 It is an individual competition, although it includes a specific category to be able to participate also in pairs.
 Elite UCI riders may only participate individually.

 The competition follows the technical and sporting norms of the UCI (International Cycling Union) mainly in the elite male and female UCI categories.

-2.6 This temporary license entails an additional cost of € 10 per day and allows you to compete in the corresponding category, with the same rights as any other participant except for the specific conditions affecting Elite UCI categories.
-The license can be processed with the respective Cycling Federation or in the Technical Secretariat of competition when collecting the race number, payment in full is also required at this time.
+1.6 This temporary license entails an additional cost of € 10 per day and allows you to compete in the corresponding category, with the same rights as any other participant except for the specific conditions affecting Elite UCI categories.
+The license can be processed within the online registration or in the Technical Office when collecting the race number

-2.7.
+1.7.
 Participants wishing to compete in the male and female Elite UCI categories must have an annual cycle racing license.
-These compete for UCI points and cash prizes.
+These compete for UCI XCM points and cash prizes.
 They must strictly follow the rules of the UCI.

 - Plate and back numbers